\\\ UK Pet Laws

 Amendment to animal welfare law to make pet theft a specific offence

-The current Proposal set before British parliament is to amend the Animal Welfare Act 2006 to make pet theft a specific offence, distinct from that of inanimate objects; and in sentencing, the courts must consider the fear, alarm or distress to the pet and owners and not just monetary value presented by Dr Daniel Allen.
+The current Proposal set before British parliament is to amend the Animal Welfare Act 2006 to make pet theft a specific offence, distinct from that of inanimate objects; and in sentencing, the courts must consider the fear, alarm or distress to the pet and owners and not just monetary value, presented by veterinarian, Dr Daniel Allen.

-The Petition ran for 6 months and closed with over the 100,00 required but nearly 145,000, signatures where the UK Parliament is now obliged to consider for debate all petitions that get more than 100,000 signatures.
+The Petition ran for 6 months and closed with over the 100,00 required but nearly 145,000, signatures where the UK Parliament has now received consider for debate all petitions that get more than 100,000 signatures.